Friday, February 13, 2026

 Using iconic or rhythmic notation, various voices, elemental forms, movement, non-pitched percussion, barred percussion, movement, and improvisation, this is a "kitchen sink" lesson using everything in the classroom you CHOOSE to use.
 You can use this with your first graders to upper elementary, varying the complexity included in the lesson.
 You can get the full slide set with all of the visuals on my Patreon community.
 Add your favorite book about winter and voila!
 A lesson with no prep!

-I no longer use the song, Jingle Bells, in my classroom as it is rooted in Blackface Minstrelsy and has some sexual innuendo in the song.
-Read more about that here, here, and here.
 So here are my top 5 ways to use jingle bells in the music classroom - note, these are all WINTER songs and activities about sleighing or wintertime, not specific to Christmas.

 1. Five Little Jingle Bells from Lynn Kleiner.